MicrosoftDocs/memdocs/memdocs/intune/configuration/custom-profile-hololens.md

         The policy GUID **must match** the PolicyTypeID node in the **mergedPolicy.xml** file (created in step 6).

       - **Data type**: Set to **Base64 file**.
 It automatically converts the file from bin to base64.
-      - **Certificate file**: Upload the **compiledPolicy.bin** binary file (created in step 9, and converted in step 10).
+      - **Certificate file**: Upload the **compiledPolicy.bin** binary file (created in step 9).

       Your settings look similar to the following settings:

       :::image type="content" source="./media/custom-profile-hololens/custom-applicationcontrol-omauri.png" alt-text="Add a custom OMA-URI to configure ApplicationControl CSP in Microsoft Intune.":::

-When the profile is [assigned](device-profile-assign.md) to your HoloLens 2 group, check the profile status.
+11. When the profile is [assigned](device-profile-assign.md) to your HoloLens 2 group, check the profile status.
 After the profile successfully applies, reboot the HoloLens 2 devices.
-Using Windows PowerShell, you can see the apps being denied, and prevented from opening.

 ## Next steps